dimastatz/flatr/README.md

 ## Future Applications

-- **Talk to Code**: Feed the flattened Markdown to LLMs for interactive code exploration and explanations.
-- **Interactive README files**: Automatically generate detailed, readable documentation for any repository.
+Flattr can be used to build **interactive applications and developer tools**, including:

+- **Interactive README files** – Ask questions about your code or get explanations directly inside the documentation.
+- **“Chat to Code” applications** – Use LLMs to navigate, analyze, and reason about your codebase.
+- **Fast navigation of large codebases** – Quickly jump between functions, classes, and modules in a single Markdown file.
-- **Knowledge Base Integration**: Ingest codebases into RAG pipelines for searchable, semantic documentation.
+- **Knowledge base integration** – Ingest repositories into RAG pipelines for semantic search and documentation.
-- **Automated Analysis**: Summarize, refactor, or detect issues across entire projects using AI models.
+- **Automated code analysis** – Summarize, refactor, or detect issues using AI models.

 ---